 |Incline Push ups||1||20|

 Rest for a minimum amount between each exercise and rest for 3 minutes for each round.
 Total of 4 rounds.

-WORKOUT NAME NOW!
+STEEL UPPER BODY WORKOUT NOW!

 And Start Your Journey to Insane Natural Strength.